maths/moodle-qtype_stack/doc/en/Developer/Languages.md

 If you need these languages please contact the developers for more details of the status of this work.

-# Translation of older versions.
+# Translation of older versions

 STACK 2 was distributed in the following languages.
 We intend these to be updated for STACK 3.

   * DE: German, by Frank Schutte
   * NL: Dutch, by Tim Neijens

-# How to translate STACK.
+# How to translate STACK

 STACK is part of Moodle.
 Hence, we have used the Moodle translation management system.  _ALL_ strings which appear to the user should be found in the single file